Employee Assistance Program

 The New York State Employee Assistance Program is a confidential assessment and referral service for New York State government employees and their family members who need assistance with personal problems or concerns that may be affecting their work performance or overall well-being.
 EAP is a program designed to assist employees with numerous problems including but not limited to parent-child problems, financial concerns, elder care issues, alcohol and substance abuse, marital problems, depression/anxiety, stress, and more.

-SUNY Delhi's local EAP Coordinator is Cathy Harris.
-Cathy encourages you to contact her directly at 607-746-4688 or if you would prefer to send email: email@example.com.
+SUNY Delhi's local EAP Coordinator is B. Davis.
+B. encourages you to contact they/them directly at (607)746-4841, or if you would prefer to send email: firstname.lastname@example.org.
+If you have an urgent referral matter, please contact the 24-hour NY State EAP helpline at 1-800-822-0244.

-Except in very limited circumstances (such as you are about to harm yourself or others), everything you tell Cathy is completely confidential.
+- Except in very limited circumstances (such as you are about to harm yourself or others), everything you tell B. is completely confidential.

 New York State EAP website: